Guatemalan Immigrant Mother And Daughter Survive Disastrous Misunderstanding

 She did not understand the new laws were not amnesty.
-The new laws were changes making it harder, not easier, to obtain legal documents.
+The new laws were changes making it harder, not easier, to win legal status.
 Linda’s mistake meant she requested a hearing at Immigration Court.

-Unknowingly, Linda had put herself and her daughter in deportation proceedings.
+Linda had put herself and Susan in immigration court proceedings.

-Needing a Riverside immigration attorney to defend her and Susan from being deported, Linda consulted with our immigration office.
+Needing a Riverside immigration attorney to defend them, Linda consulted with Carlos.

 Carlos held nothing back.
 Carlos told Linda that both she and her daughter had a rough road ahead.
-Their cases, he informed her, would require a great deal of ingenuity and creativity – and their cases would be two separate cases.
+Their cases, he informed her, required a great deal of ingenuity and creativity.
+And their cases would be two separate cases.

 He explained that even if our office did everything right, she and her daughter could still lose.
 Or that one could win, and the other could lose.
-Knowing the risks, Linda decided to hire our office.
+Knowing the risks, Linda decided to hire Carlos.

 Her case was now sent back to the immigration court for a new trial.
 This time, the judge was required to consider the issues raised by Carlos.

-But while Linda’s immigration appeals was pending, her daughter lost her deportation trial.
+While Linda’s immigration appeal was pending, her daughter lost her deportation trial.
 Again, Carlos had prepared for the worst in advance.

-He knew, like Linda’s case, Susan’s hopes of overcoming deportation and removal were slim.
-Her case depended on his ability as an immigration appeals lawyer.
-He had to convince a higher court that the same immigration judge was wrong for a second time.
+Likewise, her case depended on winning another favorable immigration appeals decision.
+Carlos had to convince the higher court that the same immigration judge was wrong for a second time.

-A few months after Linda’s victory, Susan won her immigration deportation appeal.
+A few months after Linda’s case ended, the BIA issued its second verdict.
+Susan won her deportation appeal.

-The story has a happy ending.
 Susan was successful.
-She won her deportation trial.
+She, too, won her deportation trial.

-Having won their cases, both mother and daughter were granted the privilege of becoming lawful permanent residents.
 Today, Susan is a college junior, earning high grades.
 Linda found a better job and earned her U.S. citizenship.
-With better earnings, she was able to save money and purchase a house in Riverside County for her and her four children.
+With better wages, she was able to save money and buy a house in Riverside County for her and her four children.